MinghanLi/UniVS/README.md

 ```

 ### 🌟 Unified Inference for videos
+**Hightlights**: In order to facilitate the evaluation of video segmentation tasks under **the Detectron2** framework, we wrote the evaluation metrics of the six existing video segmentation tasks into the Detectron2 **Evaluators**.
+Now, you can evaluate six video segmentation tasks directly in our code just like COCO, and you no longer need to manually adapt any evaluation indicators by yourself.
+Please refer to `univs/reference` and `univs/inference` for specific codes.

 Download trained weights from [Model Zoo](Model_zoo.md), and save it into the path `pretrained/stage{1,2,3}/`.
-We support multiple ways to evaluate UniVS:
+We support multiple ways to evaluate UniVS on VIS, VSS, VPS, VOS, PVOS and RefVOS tasks:
 ```
 # test all six tasks using ResNet50 backbone (one-model)
 $ sh tools/test/test_r50.sh